hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 is that the storage server is replicated or backed up offsite and will be made available to the server in the event of a DR.

-#### ESX Cluster
+#### ESXi Cluster

-In the event of a complete ESX cluster failure or datacenter failure, load-balancing should be updated to route traffic to a different datacenter and ESX cluster that is running a second stack of the Terraform Enterprise components.
+In the event of a complete ESXi cluster failure or datacenter failure, load-balancing should be updated to route traffic to a different datacenter and ESXi cluster that is running a second stack of the Terraform Enterprise components.
 This second environment would be receiving storage layer replication from the primary.

 ## External Services Storage Options